google/fonts/cc-by-sa/knowledge/glossary/terms/ehlt_axis/content.md

-“Edge Highlight” (EHLT in CSS) is an axis found in some [variable fonts](/glossary/variable_fonts) that can be used to control the thickness of the highlighted part of edges in three-dimensional letterforms.
-Values are in thousandths of an em (the current font size).
+“Edge Highlight” (EHLT in CSS) is an [axis](/glossary/axis_in_variable_fonts) found in some [variable fonts](/glossary/variable_fonts) that can be used to control the thickness of the highlighted part of edges in three-dimensional [letterforms](/glossary/letterform).
+Values are in thousandths of an [em](/glossary/em) (at the current font size).
 For example, setting Extrusion Depth to 500 will result in a 50%-of-the-em extrusion, which would be 20 px if the font size is set to 40 px.

-The [Google Fonts CSS v2 API ](https://developers.google.com/fonts/docs/css2) defines the axis as:
+The [Google Fonts CSS v2 API](https://developers.google.com/fonts/docs/css2) defines the axis as:

 | Default: | Min: | Max: | Step: |
 | --- | --- | --- | --- |